 Individuals with a Documented History of Substance Abuse:

-The anesthesia profession is recognized as having one of the highest rates of substance abuse among all health care professions.
-As a result, persons who have a history of substance abuse are strongly urged to seek professional growth in a direction other than nurse anesthesia.
+The anesthesiology profession is recognized as having one of the highest rates of substance abuse among all health care professions.
+As a result, persons who have a history of substance abuse are strongly urged to seek professional growth in a direction other than nurse anesthesiology.
 If you have a history of substance abuse, are in or have completed a recovery or treatment program, we strongly urge you to consider the serious personal risks involved in entering the anesthesia profession.
 We suggest you consult your counselor, therapist or other health care professional for guidance, and strongly urge you to consider an alternative professional pathway within the nursing profession.

-We acknowledge that substance abuse is an accepted disease and, as such, individuals with a history of substance abuse who wish to pursue a degree in nurse anesthesia may do so in accordance with the guidelines set forth.
+We acknowledge that substance abuse is an accepted disease and, as such, individuals with a history of substance abuse who wish to pursue a degree in nurse anesthesiology may do so in accordance with the guidelines set forth.
 All students must perform in accordance with accepted professional behavior standards and ethical codes of conduct at all times.
 Violations of these principles and guidelines are grounds for immediate dismissal without the right of appeal.

-The College of Nursing reserves the right to recommend the withdrawal or dismissal of any student whose health, conduct, academic or clinical performance is below the standards of the College of Nursing's Nurse Anesthesia program.
+The College of Nursing reserves the right to recommend the withdrawal or dismissal of any student whose health, conduct, academic or clinical performance is below the standards of the College of Nursing's Nurse Anesthesiology program.

-Important Information:All admitted nursing students are required to complete a background check, immunization verification, and drug screening.
+All admitted nursing students are required to complete a background check, immunization verification, and drug screening.
+Additionally, students will be required to provide proof of current health insurance.
 Admitted students will be provided with the steps to complete this process.

-|Required Immunizations:||MMR, Varicella, Hepatitis B, Tdap Booster (Documentation), TB Skin Test, CPR Certification (American Heart Association), Flu Shot
+Complete By: First week of class Required Immunizations: MMR, Varicella, Hepatitis B, Tdap Booster (Documentation), TB Skin Test, CPR Certification (American Heart Association), Flu Shot

 Note: This requirement is not the same as the USF Student Health Services (USF Health Form) and cannot be submitted as a substitute.